miqueloc/phptravels-web-testing-fw/README.md

 **3. TRAVIS**

-You need this proyect as repository in your Travis CI
+You need this project as repository in your Travis CI

 ### HOW TO RUN THE TEST CASES